DNF. I’m sure you’ve seen those dreaded letters at the end of a race results list.

 If you . . .

-- feel unsafe because of failed equipment or an unexpected change in environment,
+• feel unsafe because of failed equipment or an unexpected change in weather,

 you should strongly consider abandoning the race as soon and as safely as possible.

-Even if you haven’t been in an accident, but feel pain that you know isn’t just tired legs, it’s better to avoid making your injury worse and risk a long, painful recovery and leave the race.
+Even if you haven’t been in an accident but feel pain that you know isn’t related to tired legs, it’s better to avoid making your injury worse, risk a long, painful recovery, and leave the race.

-Under any of these circumstances, it’s best for you to make that difficult decision and take a DNF.
+Under any of these circumstances, you should make that difficult decision and take a DNF.

 If you find yourself having these thoughts, reset your mindset.

-If you’re running and you realize you won’t finish in the time you planned, instead of giving up, slow your pace down, relax, and change your goal.
+If you’re running and realize you won’t finish in the planned time and qualify for Boston, instead of giving up, slow your pace down, relax, and change your goal.
+Races are unpredictable, and it’s always good to have a plan A, B, and maybe even C, just in case.

-Decide to enjoy the rest of the race.
-Begin to think of it as just another long run with fun aid stations and a helpful crew along the way.
+So, if you have to abort your plan A race strategy, either switch to plan be or just decide to enjoy the rest of the race.
+You can begin to think of it as just another long run with fun aid stations and a helpful crew along the way.

-One of the risks of DNFing without sound reason, is that it may become a habit.
-Once you’ve done it the first time, it becomes easier and easier to call it quits.
+One risk of DNFing without sound reason is that it may become a habit.
+After your first DNF, it becomes easier and easier to call it quits in future races.

-Knowing that you were tough enough to push through and achieve your goal against all odds makes it just that much more memorable.
+Knowing that you were tough enough to persevere and achieve your goal against all odds makes it even more memorable.
+Believe me, if you DNF without a good reason, you’ll regret it later on.

-Now, let’s take a look at some of the most common causes of a DNF, and how we can do our very best to prevent them from happening!
+Now, let’s examine some of the most common causes of DNF and how we can do our best to prevent them.

-You’re prepared, feeling great, and out of nowhere you take a spill on some loose rocks, twist an ankle on a hidden root, or simply get tangled up in your own feet.
+You’re prepared, feeling great, and out of nowhere, you take a spill in a trail race on some loose rocks, twist an ankle on a hidden root, or simply get tangled up in your own feet on the pavement.

-Most of the time, you’ll bounce right back from these common slip and falls, but if you are truly hurt, there is no reason to keep going and make the injury worse.
+Most of the time, you’ll bounce right back from these common slips and falls, but if you are truly hurt, there is no reason to keep going and worsen the injury.

-Assess your fall, and decide whether or not it’s just a bump, or whether it’s a potential injury.
+Assess your fall and decide whether it’s just a bump or a potential injury.

 Then, make the call.